Research Projects

 Who: People 8-12 years old or 18+ with FXS and IQ < 85 OR typically developing controls

-Clinical assessments, parent measures, cognitive testing, neuropsychological games, EEG and eye tracking tasks
+What: Clinical assessments, parent measures, cognitive testing, neuropsychological games, EEG and eye tracking tasks

-his study is looking at how the brain works and changes over time in FXS.
+Why: his study is looking at how the brain works and changes over time in FXS.
 It is a correlational study that enrolls individuals with FXS, their family members, and control groups.

 Available Drug Trials (In Age Order)